envytools/envytools/docs/hw/graph/nv1/rop.rst

         return True

-.. note:: Color key test is performed in the working format, not in the source format - if they are different, color key may fail to match if a different REPLICATE setting is in effect when pixel is rendered vs when color key was submitted, even though the submitted values themselves were actually the same.
+.. note:: Color key test is performed in the working format, not in the source or destination format - if they are different, color key may fail to match if a different REPLICATE setting is in effect when pixel is rendered vs when color key was submitted, even though the submitted values themselves were actually the same.

 Bitwise operations